WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

 I was ecstatic that the administration was open to remediating their problems and auditing them with us.
 Although the D214 administration communicated good intentions (and they did hold in the future), my peers did not trust the administration and were skeptical of the true nature of the meeting -- one of them referred to the whole thing as a sting operation!

 We decided I would reveal myself to present our debrief slides with the others remaining anonymous in the Zoom meeting.
 I had planned on announcing my involvement from the beginning since I wanted to publish this blog post.
 (I was also pretty much the prime suspect anyways.)

-But, just in case, I scheduled the debrief to take place *after* graduation.
+But, just in case, I scheduled the debrief to take place *after* I graduated.

 <figure>
     <img alt="Big Rick debrief whoami slide" src="./whoami.jpg" />